alan-turing-institute/alexa-room-finder/README.md

 ## Setting up the Alexa skill

 To set up the actual skill itself, go to the [Alexa skills kit development console](https://developer.amazon.com/edw/home.html#/skills/list) and add a new skill.
+This cannot be found in AWS, and can't be done from the command line - sorry.

 * In the skill information section, fill in the basic skill information as you wish.
 It's important to use English (UK) as the language if you're in the UK, or English (US) if you're in the US.
 It will always work if you add support for both!
 * In the interaction model section: